 About Natures Health Centre

-Spicer obtained a second business loan a decade ago when health products went mainstream –– her biggest-selling brand was introduced in the mall’s supermarket.
-“I invested in introducing products that no other store had to regenerate the lost business.
+Spicer obtained a second business loan a decade ago when health products went mainstream — her biggest-selling brand was introduced in the mall’s supermarket.
+“I invested in introducing products that no other store hand to regenerate the lost business.
 It worked.”
-Today, in her 50s, Spicer continues coaching and managing the store every day and now greets third-generation customers.
-How does she keep going, even after raising eighteen-year-old twins?
+Today she’s in her 50’s, Spicer continues coaching and managing the store everyday and now greet third generation customers.
+How does she keep going, even raising eighteen year-old twins?
 She concludes, “There was never any choice.
 I was brought to where I need to be.
 I still feel 17, having the same passion, and living by the same philosophies.”
 Spicer has now committed to writing a book to “give back” to the hockey industry.